tseitz/dotfiles/README.md

-This repo syncs my configs and prettifiers for my personal workstations :)
+This repo syncs my configs and base files for my personal setup